renovatebot/renovate/docs/usage/modules/manager.md

 ### File Matching

 Most managers have a default `fileMatch` array.
-The `fileMatch` array contains regular expression strings that match against the repository file list.
+The `fileMatch` array has regular expression strings that match against the repository file list.

 #### Managers with no default fileMatch